The HTTP Protocol

 - Stubbing, Mocking & Faking

-Building and Consuming RESTful services with MVC Web API
+Building and Consuming RESTful services with Web API

 server.
 Web API uses REST to send data.
 It's based on the same principles as MVC.